Crossmint/sheets-no-code-minter/README.md

 • In your spreadsheet, click **Mint NFTs**
 • Monitor progress in real-time as the script processes each email
 • Check status updates in columns D (Order ID), E (Status)
-• Wait ~20 seconds for the transaction hash to show on column F and verify the mint on-chain.
+• Wait ~20 seconds for the transaction hash to show on column F and verify the mint on-chain

 ## Using in Production